eclipse-keypop/keypop-website/content/community/license/_index.md

 weight: 1
 ---

----
 <br>

-The Keypop project only offers API components;
+The Eclipse Keypop project provides API components only.

 <br>

 ## APIs
 All Keypop APIs are released under the [MIT license](https://opensource.org/licenses/MIT), to offer maximum permissibility for the design of Keypop implementations.
-> A Keyple implementation can be defined with any open or closed license.
+> A Keypop implementation can be defined with any open or closed license.